dataz/dataz-parent/README.md

 dataSet Installer
 ===============

-Installs all DataSet/DataStore Projects.
-The only purpose is to install all dataSet projects.
-After you have done it, you can remove this project from your computer.
+Installs, updates and switch branches of all DataSet/DataStore Projects.
+And it also generates a parent (gradle) project for all cloned projects (on a specified path).

 Three Simple Steps